 I Fell Out with the Homies

-Oh man, how I fell out badly with the homies while teaching English in China, and I don’t even think it was necessarily my fault.
+Oh man, how I fell out badly with the homies while teaching English in China.

-I remember it clearly: Steady contact during the first 2.5 years—mostly via social media and messaging apps—but then afterwards?
-Well, conversations went something like this: (Don) “How come you haven’t responded?”
-(Homies) “Oh, I needed space on my phone so I deleted Wechat.”
-Ouch.
-I also got this one, twice: “You’re the only person I talk to on this Wechat thing so I deleted it.”
-Double ouch.
+I remember it clearly: Steady contact during the first 2.5 years—mostly via calls, social media, and messaging apps—but then afterwards?
+Well, conversations went something like this:

 Hey, it happens.
-I was a long ways away from home, at least 12 hours ahead in the day from the US’ east coast, and living in a completely different environment that my friends back at home knew zilch about.
+I was a long ways from home, at least 12 hours ahead in the day from the US’ East Coast, and living in a completely different environment that my friends back at home knew zilch about.

 Plus, the longer I stayed in China, the less communication I received, and the more I wound up having to interact with family and friends through their comments, pictures, and videos versus actual human-to-human contact.